 Push notifications are common features of mobile applications.
 Through the use of an event app, you may deliver event notifications to your attendees – especially if they have a special schedule to follow.
 This is very useful for conferences where they can schedule private meetings with other attendees through a matchmaking solution.
 Push notifications will remind them in advance to be present at a meeting.

 5.)
 A social event app supports networking

 Attendee networking is supported if you are using a social event app.
 One of the main reasons why attendees come to events is that it allows them to network with prospective investors or connections that can help with their endeavours.
 For business conferences, this is a very important feature since your attendees would want to take advantage of a promising delegate base.
-Through an event app, attendees can use a matchmaking solution that would allow them to set meetings at a specific time and venue (within the same facility) with co-attendees.
+Through a mobile app, attendees can use a matchmaking solution that would allow them to set meetings at a specific time and venue (within the same facility) with co-attendees.
 Furthermore, attendees can also become part of communities through an event application.
 Communities engage your attendees even when your event has already ended by fostering an environment of people with the same interests.

 6.)
 An event application syncs with desktop software

 An event app is always current by being synced to desktop software.
-If your event app is part of a bigger event management software, it will be automatically updated once there are any changes pertaining to event details or your guest list.
+If the app is part of a bigger event management software, it will be automatically updated once there are any changes pertaining to event details or your guest list.
 This keeps your attendees always in the know.
 Should you have announcements as well, you can easily channel them through the mobile application.